sparkleformation/sfn/docs/lint.md

 ## Lint

-The lint framework built within the sfn tool utilizes the JMESPath query language for identifying patterns and apply validation rules.
+The lint framework built within the sfn tool utilizes the [JMESPath][jmespath] query language for identifying patterns and apply validation rules.

 ### Lint Framework